ovh/docs/pages/platform/kubernetes-k8s/vrack-example-between-private-networks/guide.en-gb.md

 ## Objective

 OVHcloud [vRack](https://www.ovh.co.uk/solutions/vrack/) is a private networking solution that enables our customers to route traffic between most OVHcloud services (dedicated servers, public cloud instances...).
-You can for example add Public Cloud instances and Managed Kubernetes clusters to a your private network containing a baremetal dedicated server to create an infrastructure of physical, virtual ans donctainerized workloads.
+You can for example add Public Cloud instances, a baremetal servers and Managed Kubernetes clusters to your private network to create an private infrastructure of physical, virtual and containerized workloads.

 Connecting a Managed Kubernetes cluster to another service in the same private network in the vRack is an easier process, as no network configuration is needed.
 Please have a look to our [../vrack-example-k8s-and-pci/](Working with vRack example - Managed Kubernetes and Public Cloud instances) tutorial to see an example in action.